apiumtech/force-front/README.md

 Run the following command to generate routes.js class:

 > grunt genroute:[module_name]

+for example:

+> grunt genroute:literals

+will generate the following file:

+> app/modules/literals/routes.js

 It will generate a routes.js file in /app/modules/<module_name>/ folder